iTetrox/Aimware-CFG/README.md

 # Aimware-CFG
+HvH Spread is my old hvh cfg
+Legit visuals copied from x88 cheat:)
-Rage cfg is good for danger zone and surf RPG
+Rage cfg is good for dangerzone and surf RPG